USEPA/CIP-service/README.md

 Other recipe values:

-* **ALL** Loads both medium and high resolution national datasets supporting catchment indexing and netowrk navigation.
+* **ALL** Loads both medium and high resolution national datasets supporting catchment indexing and network navigation.
 Requires about 250 GB of disk.
-* **MEDONLY** Loads only the medium resolution national dataset supporting catchment indexing and netowrk navigation.
+* **MEDONLY** Loads only the medium resolution national dataset supporting catchment indexing and network navigation.
 Requires about 25 GB of disk.
-* **EXTENDED** Load all datasets of both medium and high resolution supporting extended capoabilities including watershed delineation.
+* **EXTENDED** Load all datasets of both medium and high resolution supporting extended capabilities including watershed delineation.
 Requires about 510 GB.

 Each recipe downloads and loads one or more PostgreSQL dump files from an [EPA Simple Storage System](https://dmap-data-commons-ow.s3.amazonaws.com/index.html#data/cipsrv/).
-Some of these file are rather large and downloading them multiple times is unideal.
+Some of these files are rather large and downloading them more than once is unideal.
 If you have the downloads prepositioned in a location on the host, use the copyin parameters to skip the downloading.

+### Getting Help

+* Open a GitHub issue.
+* Email WATERS Support at WATERS_SUPPORT@epa.gov.

 ### Components